A HISTORY OF FEATHERSTONE

 EDUCATION IN 1906

-In January the Board of Education wrote to the Featherstone Education Sub-committee saying it was reported North Featherstone National School was in an unsatisfactory condition and the committee must investigate the matter.
+In January the Board of Education wrote to the Featherstone Education

 The West Riding County Council wrote to say sub-committees could enter into agreements for the repair and tuning of pianos providing the cost did not exceed 2s 9d.
 Such trivialities caused grumbles from the local education committees so the WRCC decided to hold a conference to discuss the powers and duties of district sub-committees and invite them all to send comments and representatives.
 Peter Darlington thought it was a waste of time but it was agreed to send Major Shaw and Alfred Higgins.